hyferdev/Kuberbnetes/README.md

 Before you begin, ensure you have the following:

-1. [Terraform](https://www.terraform.io/downloads.html) installed on your local machine.
+1. [Terraform](https://www.terraform.io/downloads.html) installed on your local machine and connected to Terraform Cloud.
-2. Access to a cloud provider account (e.g., AWS, GCP, Azure) and the necessary credentials to create resources.
+2. Access to a cloud provider account (AWS in this case) and the necessary credentials to create resources.
-3. A working knowledge of Kubernetes and basic understanding of Terraform.
+3. A working knowledge of Kubernetes and Terraform.

 ## Getting Started